larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 ### Testing and Bug-Fixing
 In the development of our application, we employed a series of testing tools and methodologies to ensure code quality and functionality.
 These included:

-**Mypy**: A static type checker for Python, used to detect type errors in our code, to ensure that the types of variables and returned values are correctly implemented.
+**Mypy**: a static type checker for Python, used to detect type errors in our code, to ensure that the types of variables and returned values are correctly implemented.
-*Black*: An automatic code formatter for Python, making sure to adhere to a consistent style and format, essential for readability and maintainability.
+**Black**: an automatic code formatter for Python, making sure to adhere to a consistent style and format, essential for readability and maintainability.

-**Pylint**: A Python static code analysis tool, used to identify coding errors, enforce a coding standard, and look for code smells, which helped in maintaining high-quality code.
+**Pylint**: a Python static code analysis tool, used to identify coding errors, enforce a coding standard, and look for code smells, which helped in maintaining high-quality code.

-**isort**: A Python library to sort imports alphabetically, and automatically separate them into sections.
+**isort**: a Python library to sort imports alphabetically, and automatically separate them into sections.
 It made our import statements more organized and readable.

 **unittest**: The built-in Python unit testing framework was utilized to create and run tests on individual functions.
 Each module in our project has a corresponding "*_test.py" file within the "tests" folder in our repository, where we conducted the necessary testing of the functions contained in each module.
 However, it is important to note that tests did not include some functions linked to GUI commands or elements, as these were more effectively tested directly within the GUI environment.